WaterWatcher/BannerArchiver/README.md

 Minecraft 1.12.2 Forge mod for creating banner recipe links.

 # Usage
-Use the following command while holding a banner in your main hand:
+Use the following command while holding a banner or looking at one:
 ```
-/bannerarchiver
+/bannerarchiver <hand | trace>
 ```
 This will create a chat message with the banner display name and a recipe link.
 This is shown here:![2021-05-20_12 41 42](https://user-images.githubusercontent.com/59456376/118965261-c9e69000-b968-11eb-9da1-3625a1d2282d.png)